 - Cost for parking at your place of business

 Commuting expenses are considered by the IRS to be personal driving expenses.
 But sometimes it's difficult to determine what's "commuting" and what is "business driving."
 This article spells out the differences.

 Should a business owner buy or lease a vehicle for business driving?
 A number of factors come into play here, including which will bring you more tax savings.
 Leasing a car for business may not bring the same tax benefits as owning a car, but there are some types of leases that can.
 Understand the tax implications before you make a buy vs. lease decision.

 If your business is located in your home, and you drive from your home on business, you can deduct certain business driving expenses.
 You still must be able to prove these driving expenses were business-related, not personal.
 Get the details in this article.

 If you buy a car for business use, you can get some tax advantages.
-But who should buy the car - the business, or the employee?
-There are pros and cons to consider in either situation.
+But who should buy the car—the business, or the employee?
+There are pros and cons to each option.
 Remember that in either case, only business use of the car is allowed for business tax deduction purposes.

 One final note: As you can see from the previous articles, the IRS wants you to carefully distinguish between business driving expenses and personal driving expenses.
 In general, it's always important to keep business and personal expenses separate.
 This article discusses how to maintain this separation between business and personal expenses.

 7 Useful Tax Tips for Business Driving

 Are you driving as part of your business?
 Is driving your business (as in being a ridesharing driver)?
 Whether you are driving as an employee or as an independent contractor or small business owner, you need to know how to deal with income taxes as a business driver.